How Many Beers Can Someone Drink in an Hour and Be OK to Drive in North Carolina?

 • and more

-You’ve probably seen the ads: “Buzzed Driving is Drunk Driving.”
-And seen plenty of DWI statistics.
-But unless you have personally felt the effects of drunk driving or you work as a personal injury lawyer representing actual people whose lives have been ripped apart by the real devastation a drunk driver can cause, it probably doesn’t hit home.
+The ads are everywhere: “Buzzed Driving is Drunk Driving.”
+And there are plenty of DWI statistics.
+But it may only hit home for those who have personally felt the effects of drunk driving or who work as auto accident lawyers representing people whose lives have been ripped apart by the real devastation a drunk driver can cause.

-I’ll never forget my first DWI case in particular, involving a registered nurse on her way home from a long shift at the hospital.
+I’ll never forget my first drunk driving accident case.
+It involved a registered nurse on her way home from a long shift at the hospital.

 My client was leaving work where she routinely aided her patients.
 The other driver – the drunk driver – was considered a heavy drinker.
-The drunk driver ran a red light, striking my client in the driver door.
-My client was unable to work for months due to a shoulder injury.
+The drunk driver ran a red light, striking my client, and my client was unable to work for months due to injury.

-• “help” our client after her surgery with physical therapy to try to regain her mobility and strength
+• physical therapy to help her regain her mobility and strength

-• “make up for” the intangibles our client suffered in the form of pain and suffering
+• the intangibles she suffered in the form of pain and suffering

 Drunk driving facts including frequency of accidents and deaths, and the worst time of the day.

-This means 2021’s numbers are also higher than the 5-year average for alcohol-related crash injuries (7,761).
-Alcohol-related crashes represent 4.4% of all crashes statewide, according to 2021 statistics from the NCDOT.
-In 2021, the state also saw 3,066 crashes in which the driver had a BAC level above .15.
+The numbers in 2023 are above the 5-year average for alcohol-related crash injuries (7,704).
+Alcohol-related crashes represent 4.3% of all crashes statewide, according to 2023 statistics from the NCDOT.
+In 2023, the state also saw 2,999 crashes in which the driver had a BAC level above .15.

-We know what alcohol does to the body and brain – it slows our reactions, blurs our vision, makes us brave, and sometimes compels us to take unnecessary risks.
+We know what alcohol does to the body and brain – it slows reactions, blurs vision, makes people feel brave, and can lead to people taking unnecessary risks.
 Here are some links worth sharing with friends, family, and others – especially teens and twenty-somethings.

 Text UsText Us